Medical Administrative Assistant Resume Examples

 What Recruiters Want to See on Your Medical Administrative Assistant Resume

-- Technical Skills: Proficiency in Electronic Health Records (EHR) systems, such as Epic or Cerner, to efficiently handle patient information and streamline clinical workflows.
+- Technical Skills: Proficiency in Electronic Health Records (EHR) systems, such as Epic or Cerner, to efficiently handle patient information and tighten clinical workflows.

 - Communication Skills: Excellent written and verbal communication abilities to effectively interact with patients, healthcare providers, and insurance companies.